Free, open-source speech-to-text app that runs locally on your computer. No cloud dependency, complete privacy, simple push-to-talk functionality.

 Core Features:

-• Local Transcription Models: Supports a choice of Whisper models (Small/Medium/Turbo/Large) with GPU acceleration and the CPU-optimized Parakeet V3 model with automatic language detection.
+• Multiple speech recognition backends: Offers Whisper models (Small/Medium/Turbo/Large) with GPU acceleration and the CPU-optimized Parakeet V3 model with automatic language detection.

 Use Cases: